Renew your registration

 You no longer receive a registration label when you register your vehicle, except vehicles currently registered under the Federal Interstate Registration Scheme which will still need to display a registration label until transitioned to the National Heavy Vehicle Registration Scheme at renewal.

 You will not be fined if you leave an expired registration label on your vehicle.

 You may attach a label, you have made or purchased, to remind you of the vehicles due date, as long as it is attached in a way that it does not obstruct a drivers vision.
 For example, it is recommended that it be attached to the lower left corner of the wind screen, or to the lower part of the left side window.

-In most cases you will no longer receive a registration certificate when you renew your rego.
-Registration certificates are still issued when:
+In most cases you will no longer be posted a registration certificate.

 - common due date vehicles are renewed

 - changes to your registration, insurance provider, number plates or vehicle details are made.